David H. Schwartz

 If your business has been affected by COVID-19, and you would like to use your business interruption insurance to cover your losses, consulting with an experienced business litigation attorney is crucial for detailed guidance.
 Attorney David Schwartz can help you understand the effects of COVID-19 on your business interruption insurance coverage, assess your situation, and discuss your options going forward.

-The Law Offices of David H. Schwartz is proud to represent business owners throughout San Francisco, San Mateo, Santa Clara, San Jose, Oakland, and the San Francisco Bay Area of California.
+The Law Offices of David H. Schwartz, INC. is proud to represent business owners throughout San Francisco, San Mateo, Santa Clara, San Jose, Oakland, and the San Francisco Bay Area of California.

 Overview of Business Interruption Insurance